slurpinpuffs/SMS-Fisher/README.md

     <li>Run <code>BillReader.py</code> or <code>CatalogReader.py</code> and follow instructions given.
 Make sure the .xlsx file you're using is formatted correctly.</li>
 </ol>
 <br><br>
-<b><i>This program is for use by SMS Distribution employees only.
-You can use it or clone it whoever you are, it just won't be useful to you whatsoever.</i></b>
+<b><i>This program was made for use by SMS Distribution employees.
+It contains no sensitive information, so you may use it or clone it whoever you are, it just likely won't be useful.</i></b>